micahpearlman/MonkSVG/README.md

 MonkVG -- An OpenVG implementation
 ==================================

+## Warning

+__This version is a special version containing only the iOS Branch, was modified to split into its component projects and optimized to use the latest tool versions (as well as the latest work pulls from other branches)!
+Please go to http://github.com/micahpearlman/MonkVG for the much safer official version!__

 ## Overview

 MonkVG is an OpenVG 1.1 *like* vector graphics API implementation currently using an OpenGL ES (1.1 or 2.0) backend that should be compatible with any HW that supports OpenGL ES 1.1 which includes most iOS and Android devices as well as OSX and Windows platforms.